GregFrench/horror-style-activation-steering/README.md

 ```

 The saved payload includes the vector, layer, pooling strategy, model name, and example counts.

+By default, pooling ignores special tokens such as chat headers and end-of-turn delimiters.
+To inspect the more literal behavior, pass `--include-special-tokens`.

 ## Generate Baseline vs Steered Outputs